 (u) Direct Current Tie (DC Tie) Schedule information.
-The Protected Information status of this information shall expire 60 days after the applicable Operating Day;
+The Protected Information status of this information shall expire on the date on which ERCOT files the report with the PUCT that is required by P.U.C.
+Subst.
+R. 25.192, Transmission Rates for Export from ERCOT, relating to energy imported and exported over DC Ties interconnected to the ERCOT System;

 (v) Any Texas Standard Electronic Transaction (TX SET) transaction submitted by an LSE to ERCOT or received by an LSE from ERCOT.
 This paragraph does not apply to ERCOT’s compliance with: